assaydepot/trialinsights_api_v1/README.md

 ###### When to use "other_terms" as a Primary Search term
 Specifying `name: "other_terms"` causes the search engine to include additional text fields found in trial documents in its effort to find trials.
 Additional fields include the `title` and `description` whereas limiting the name to `drug` for example will restrict the search to only the `intervention`, `other_names`, and `keyword` areas of the trial documents. __For maximum recall, use `other_terms`.
 For more specific recall, use the appropriate primary search `name` specifier such as `diseases` when searching disease or `drug` when searching using drug names.__

-If more than 1 Primary Search term is provided within the object, then __ALL__ of the name/value terms have to be met for the document to be selected.
+If more than 1 Primary Search term is provided within the `values` array object, then __ALL__ of the name/value terms have to be met for the document to be selected.

 For __primary search__ terms, any string containing the supplied string will trigger a match, including a string describing a JavaScript regular expression.
 For __secondary search__ terms, only strings listed in Valid Values in the table below will trigger matches.